Alishan Forest Railway: Since 1945

 In addition, services have been repeatedly disrupted due to damage from landslides.
 The main line from Chiayi to Alishan was partially closed in 2009 due to damage caused by landslides during Typhoon Morakot in 2009 and Typhoon Dujuan in 2015.
 It reopened between Chiayi and (approximately the halfway point) following typhoon damage repairs in January 2014, and to Shizilu in 2017.
 The full remaining main line between Chiayi and Zhushan reopened in July 2024, after the completion of Tunnel 42 in April 2024.

 In August 2015, the Chiayi–Fenqihu section was briefly closed due to damage during Typhoon Soudelor.

-In order to further boost tourism in the region, on 5 December 2018 the Alishan Forest Railway commenced a "sister railway" partnership with Čierny Hron Railway in Slovakia; the Alishan Forest Railway has since partnered with nine other companies across five different countries.
+In order to further boost tourism in the region, on 5 December 2018 the Alishan Forest Railway commenced a "sister railway" partnership with Čierny Hron Railway in Slovakia; the Alishan Forest Railway has since partnered with ten other companies across six different countries.

 Operation

 The railway was privatized through a build-operate-transfer (BOT) in June 2008 and maintained by the Hungtu Alishan International Development Corporation.
 On 1 May 2013, the management of the railway was taken over by Taiwan Railways Administration.
 On 1 July 2018, the railway was taken over by the newly established Alishan Forest Railway and Cultural Heritage Office of the Forestry Bureau.

 The system is currently operated using diesel locomotives, although there are occasional special public runs using the old steam powered Shay locomotives.